Ngofilho/Architecture/README.md

 <summary>

 ##### 2. Immutability</summary>
-Keeps a record of everything that happens within the system, the data won't be overridden or deleted.
+From [Pat Helland paper](http://highscalability.com/blog/2015/1/26/paper-immutability-changes-everything-by-pat-helland.html), keeps a record of everything that happens within the system, the data won't be overridden or deleted.
+Gives reliable audit log, do not destroy data, preserves metadata.
+Two well known design patterns for immutability are:
+1. **Snapshots** - Usually used for updates
+2. **Tombstones** - Used for delete records.
 </details>

 <details>